coronel08/my-notes/notes/docs/aws.md

     * Elastic Load Balancing (ELB) - Balances traffic coming in, not global service.
 Distributes traffic across multiple Availability Zones within the same AWS Region.
         * Access Logs - disabled by default, logs info such as time the request was received, clients IP, latencies, request paths, and server responses.
 Stored in S3 buckets and automatically encrypted using SSE-S3
         * 3 types of balancers (Stickiness in load balancing uses cookies to keep client connecting to the same server)
-            * Classic Load Balancer - HTTP, HTTPS, TCP
+            * Classic Load Balancer - HTTP, HTTPS, TCP.
+Used when needed to support older architecture
                 * Provides a static DNS name we can use in our application.
                 * Cross-Zone Load Balancing - enabled by default thru console, CLI/API disables it by default.
 No Charges for inter AZ data.
             * Application Load Balancer (ALB) - HTTP, HTTPS, Websocket.
+Used to route web traffic only, IP's are not static
                 * Can route based on URL, hostname, Query String and fits well with docker.
                 * Cross-Zone Load Balancing - on by default with no charges for inter AZ data
                 * Target groups can be Ec2 instances, Ip Addresses, or Lambda Functions